someobserver/recurgence/README.md

 ## Pathologies

 Whether it's a mind, a society, a company, or a market, there are twelve ways dynamic systems can break down, arising from the geometry of interaction.
-Their dynamics and signatures are orthogonal, and apply at every scale.
+Their signatures are orthogonal, applicable at every scale.

 **Attractor Splintering** plagues someone with ADHD in the same way it does an online community. **Hypercoherence** affects individuals and institutions alike with irrational delusions.
 The **Attractor Dogmatism** of cults is invisible from the inside, and obvious from the outside.

-All 12 follow identical mathematical signatures as expressions of critical failures in the same equation.
+All 12 follow identical coherence breakdown signatures as expressions of critical failures in the Semantic Mass Equation:

+$$M(p,t) = D(p,t) \cdot \rho(p,t) \cdot A(p,t)$$

 Once you see the pattern, you can't unsee it.
-But more importantly, **you can predict it.**
+But more importantly, **<u>you can predict it.</u>**

 **Pattern your recognition: [Pathologies $\rightarrow$](/pathologies/)**